EL BUEN ‘SAMARITANO’ LE MUESTRA COMPASIÓN A TODOS POR IGUAL

 CLC director expresses concern regarding Houston subpoenas

-by Ferrell Foster on October 15, 2014 in christian life commission
+by Ferrell Foster on October 15, 2014 in church state

 Gus Reyes, director of the Texas Baptist Christian Life Commission, has released the following statement regarding the City of Houston's subpoenas sent to five churches: